thankgodandrew1/gospel-mission/README.md

 ## Usage
 - Navigate to `http://localhost:3000` to view the site.
-- Use the admin pages to create and manage blog posts.
+- Use the admin pages for management purposes.

 ## Site Structure
 1. **Home Page**: